rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 This section shows how to create an app instance and then deploy your code to it.

-1. In order to create the app instance graphically, you can navigate back to Azure portal and look for your Azure Spring Apps instance in your resource group.
+1. In order to create the app instance graphically, you can navigate back to the Azure portal and look for your Azure Spring Apps instance in your resource group.

    ![Cloud Spring in rg](../media/azurespringapps.png)